-Here are three simple techniques for maximizing the output of your vegetable garden.
+Here are give surefire ways to maximize the output of your vegetable garden.

 Whether you're a first-time vegetable gardener or have twenty years of experience, we all can agree that there is nothing better than a monumental harvest at the end of the season.
 With just a few secrets and some free time, you'll have a wonderfully bountiful output this year.

 The surest way to increase the yield from a vegetable garden is to reduce the space between plants.
 The idea is to plant wide bands, thus reducing the amount of ground devoted to paths.

 To start an intensive garden, make a bed of any length, but limit its width to 3 to 4 feet across so you can reach the center of the bed from either side.
 Although it's not necessary to box in the bed, this is a good idea.
 When you enclose a bed with vertical boards, it's not only neater, but the soil won't collapse onto the paths.
 It also will be much easier for you to install row covers or erect supports for vertical growing.

 You'll find that some vegetables grow better with support.
 They do well on trellises, fences, and other structures.
 By growing up instead of out, your garden will produce more per square foot.
 Vegetable plants grown up on a support also tend to suffer fewer disease problems.

 There are two types of succession planting, and both are super easy!

 The simplest form is to plant varieties that produce for a limited amount of time over a period of weeks.
 For example, instead of planting 40 corn seeds at once, you could plant 10 corn seeds a week over a four-week period.
 This will give you corn for a month instead of all at once.

 Another example is to plant bush beans every two weeks to ensure a continuing supply.
 If you want to have three crops, plant one-third of the bed every two weeks.
 Other crops that benefit from this type of succession planting include corn, carrots, radishes, and heading lettuce.